dwelting/pyBirdcagebuilder/README.md

 ## The design
 This project contains pyBirdcagebuilder, a program that calculates ideal capacitor values for birdcage coil designs.

-The program is based on the [Birdcagebuilder program by PennState Health](https://research.med.psu.edu/departments/center-for-nmr-research/software/birdcage-builder-web-app/) which they have provided for free for a long time, but is becoming increasingly difficult to run on modern computers.
+The program is based on the [Birdcage Builder program by PennState Health](https://research.med.psu.edu/departments/center-for-nmr-research/software/birdcage-builder-web-app/) which they have provided for free for a long time, but is becoming increasingly difficult to run on modern computers.

 The program is written in Python3.